-None of the Directors holding office at 31 December 2022 has any interest in the ordinary shares and options over shares of the Bank and of its related corporations during the financial year.
+According to the Register of Directors' Shareholdings kept by the Bank under Section 59 of the Companies Act 2016, none of the Directors holding office at the end of the financial year (i.e. 31 December 2023) has any beneficial interests in the ordinary shares and/or options over ordinary shares of the Bank and/or its related corporations during the financial year.